thoughtworks-jumpstart/guides/docs/fundamentals/http.md

 Content-Length: 44
 Connection: close
 Content-Type: text/html
+(blank line)
 <html><body><h1>this is an example</h1></body></html>
 ```

-The first line is called the _status line_.
+`HTTP/1.1 200 OK` is called the _status line_.
 It consists of the HTTP version `1.1`, the status code `200` and the reason phrase `OK`.
 We will look into more status codes later.

-`Content-Length`, `Content-Type` are response headers in the HTTP response.
+`Content-Length`, `Content-Type` are some of the _response headers_ in the HTTP response.

+The lines after the blank line consist of the _body data_.

-The browser will display the content of the response message according to the media type of the response (as in the `Content-Type` response header).
+The browser will display the body of the response message according to the media type of the response (as in the `Content-Type` response header).
 Possible content types include "text/plain", "text/html", "image/gif", "image/jpeg", "audio/mpeg", "video/mpeg", "application/msword", and "application/pdf".

 ### Status codes